gakurujnr/R_Project/README.md

 'Clicked.on.Ad'

 Steps Followed

-1.Loading Data
+Step 1.Loading Data
   Using tidyverse library

-2.Data Exploration/Cleaning
+Step 2.Data Exploration/Cleaning
 Renamed the columns
 There were no missing values and duplicates

-  The few outliers that were avilable i dint remove them so that we can identify the reasons as to why they exist 3.Model Training
+The few outliers that were avilable I did not remove them so that we can identify the reasons as to why they exist and at times there are of importance

+Step 3.Model Training
-  I used KNeighbours Classifier to fit the model 4.Model Prediction
+I used KNeighbours Classifier to fit the model

+Step 4.Model Prediction
 using the split data to make prediction